Landlords use commercial tenant screening to choose the right renters for their commercial properties.

 Commercial tenant screening is key to getting the tenants you deserve.

-By looking through potential renters’ business credit scores, personal credit ratings, background checks, references, and more, you can better determine whether or not an applicant will be a good or bad tenant for your commercial space.
+By examining potential renters’ business credit scores, personal credit ratings, background checks, references, and other information, you can better determine whether an applicant will be a good or bad tenant for your commercial space.